 Note that this method is going to change the default font for the Normal Word template.
 If you have other templates that you use, the font will not be changed for those unless you follow these steps for those templates as well.

 Step 2: Click Format at the top of the screen, then click Font.

-Step 3: Select the font settings that you want to use by default for all future documents that you create in Word, then click the Set as Default button at the bottom-left corner of the window.
+Step 3: Select the Font that you want to use as your default, then click the Default button at the bottom-left corner of the window.